Stem Cell Banking – Irving, TX

 Believe it or not, your child’s teeth have value even after they come out.
 In fact, many teeth can serve an important purpose outside of the mouth—better healing.
 Whether your teen is having their wisdom teeth removed, where there are many stem cells, or your child’s baby teeth are coming out, or you’re getting a tooth extracted early, you should seriously consider stem cell banking.
 Keep reading to learn more about how our team can help you and your family stay healthy for many years to come!

-Why Choose 21st Century Dental for Stem Cell Banking?
+Why Choose 21st Century Dental of Irving for Stem Cell Banking?

 - Highly Skilled Practitioners with Years of Experience